Zantac (Ranitidine) Cancer Lawsuits

 (Get more tips on damages in a product liability case.)

-Does a Recall Affect the Way a Lawsuit Works?
+Will The Zantac Recall Affect the Way a Lawsuit Works?

-The market withdrawal of Zantac isn't going to be the final evidentiary word in a lawsuit in which the plaintiff tries to link the medication to a diagnosis of cancer or any other illness.
-The plaintiff still needs to prove his or her particular case against Sanofi or any other defendant, and if the lawsuit goes to trial, the jury is largely free to give whatever weight it deems appropriate to the FDA's recommendation.
+The market withdrawal of Zantac isn't going to be the final word when it comes to proving liability in a lawsuit where the plaintiff is trying to link the medication to a diagnosis of cancer or any other illness.
+The plaintiff still needs to prove their particular case against GSK, Sanofi, or any other defendant.
+And if the lawsuit goes to trial, the jury is largely free to give whatever weight it deems appropriate to the FDA's recommendation.
 In short, this kind of action, even on the heels of a top health agency's prompting, isn't always the "smoking gun" it appears to be.

-On one hand, the FDA's recommendation and the subsequent market withdrawal of Zantac might indicate that the medication was unreasonably dangerous, and that Sanofi and others should have done more to warn consumers (as is done with side effects associated with taking any medication), or to make the product safer.
-But on the other hand, Sanofi and other defendants facing a lawsuit over illness linked to ranitidine could turn this argument around and claim that for decades there was no reasonable basis to suspect a link between Zantac and cancer, and once a potential connection was found, appropriate remedial action (total market removal) was taken.
+But on the other hand, GSK, Sanofi, and other defendants facing a lawsuit over illness linked to ranitidine could turn this argument around and claim that for decades there was no reasonable basis to suspect a link between Zantac and cancer, and once a potential connection was found, appropriate remedial action (total market removal) was taken.

-Is There a Class Action Lawsuit for Zantac?
+Is There a Zantac Class Action Lawsuit?

 How Do I Find a Lawyer for My Zantac/Ranitidine Case?